<?xml version="1.0" encoding="utf-8" ?>

 - Configuring Actions Upon Violation Detection

-Chapter 18: Layer 7 DoS Mitigation
+Chapter 18: Layer 7 Denial of Service Mitigation

 - Defining Denial of Service Attacks